JuliaPhilipp/teaching-materials/markdown_workshop/markdown_workshop.md

 ```

 ### Lists
-Use Dashs for unordered lists, numbers for ordered lists, brackets for checklists
+Use Dashs for unordered lists, numbers for ordered lists, brackets for checklists.
+By the way, the numbers for the numbered list don't actually have to be in numerical order.
+Try it out!
 ```
 - this
 - is